crystalxs/DataScientistNotes/ML/model-neural_network.md

 # Neural Network

-# Motivation

-For some problems, we need to introduce non-linear classification, for more features, it will be costy and maybe lead overfitting.
+> For some problems, we need to introduce non-linear classification, for more features, it will be costy and maybe lead overfitting.